Compensation For Veterans And Civilians Harmed By Water Contamination At Camp Lejeune

 What Should Veterans And Others Do If They Suspect They Were Sickened By The Contaminated Water At Camp Lejeune?

 Your health and well-being are the first concerns.
 You can begin now to gather medical records as well as documentation of your presence at Camp Lejeune between August 1953 and December 1987.
-Better yet, contact Reddick Law for a free consultation to let our lawyers and other legal professionals do the work and seek justice for you.
+Better yet, contact Reddick Law, PLLC for a free consultation to let our lawyers and other legal professionals do the work and seek justice for you.
 We will represent you on a contingency basis.
 You will not owe attorney fees unless we help you recover benefits or compensation.